EXPLAINER: Where will Hawaii's biggest volcano erupt from? - NewsBreak

 EXPLAINER: Where will Hawaii's biggest volcano erupt from?

-The ground is shaking and swelling at Mauna Loa , the largest active volcano in the world, indicating that it could erupt.
+HONOLULU — (AP) — The ground is shaking and swelling at Mauna Loa, the largest active volcano in the world, indicating that it could erupt.
 Scientists say they don't expect that to happen right away but officials on the Big Island of Hawaii are telling residents to be prepared in case it does erupt soon.
 Here's are some things to know about the volcano.

 WHERE IS MAUNA LOA?